API#

-API
+The API

-The API accepts GET
+The interface accepts GET

 and HEAD

-cause an error:
+a request with another method will cause an error:

 {